emalp/uacOfferChecker/README.md

 Topic
 ----

-Tired of logging everytime into the UAC(University admissions scheme) website to check you undergraduate offers?
+Tired of logging everytime into the UAC(University admissions Centre) website to check you undergraduate offers?
 This thing does it for you automatically

 Usage